Curriculum

 Surgical-Trauma Intensive Care Unit (STICU)

 The STICU population most commonly includes patients undergoing trauma resuscitation and emergency surgery, transplant surgery, major oncologic surgery, and those with severe perioperative complications.
 Patients in fulminant hepatic failure are also managed in the STICU.
-University of Colorado Hospital (UCH) is a verified level 1 Trauma Center and is home to the largest liver transplantation program in the region.
+University of Colorado Hospital is a verified Level 1 Trauma Center and is home to the largest liver transplantation program in the region.

 Medical Intensive Care Unit (MICU)